NBA Defensive Player of the Year Odds 2023-24: Best Odds Prices For DPOY Award

 Even if Green were to recapture his previous form and twist “Father Time’s” arm, there is still one glaring issue: team defense on the road.
 The Warriors had an atrocious road defense last season, ranking 28th in defensive rating, behind only the San Antonio Spurs and Houston Rockets, when they were away from Chase Center.

-Recent “Defensive Player of the Year” history has not been kind to shooting guards, which is likely where Mikal Bridges will continue to be deployed for this Brookyn Nets team.
+Recent “Defensive Player of the Year” history has not been kind to shooting guards, which is likely where Mikal Bridges will continue to be deployed for this Brooklyn Nets team.
 As a matter of fact, the last time that a shooting guard won the DPOY award was 35 years ago when a man by the name of Michael Jordan secured it.
 Yikes.

 Further, over the past three seasons, Bridges has merely averaged 1.1 steals and 0.7 blocks per game.
 Those numbers won’t get it done with this panel of voters.
 How do we know that they won’t be enough?
 Well, Bridges ranked right around 50th in the NBA in steals per game.

 When Smart won the award, he averaged 1.7 steals per game, which Bridges has never done.
-The likelihood of Bridges posting career-best averages in steals and blocks per game, while also being the featured piece in the Nets’ offense, is virtually non-existent.
+The likelihood of Bridges posting career-best averages in steals and blocks per game while also being the featured piece in the Nets’ offense is virtually non-existent.

 The Defensive Player of the Year award, like many other individual accolades, is not only based on statistics but on team success, too.
-If you don’t agree with that claim, take a look at the past 11 DPOY winners; every single team that the DPOY was on won at least 48 games (the 2011 lockout caused the 2011-12 season to be shortened to just 66 games.)
+If you disagree with that claim, take a look at the past 11 DPOY winners; every single team that the DPOY was on won at least 48 games (the 2011 lockout caused the 2011-12 season to be shortened to just 66 games.)

 The Knicks were 36-30 in that season and would have had an outside shot of getting to 48 wins.
 Even in the 2019-20 and 2020-21 seasons (condensed due to COVID-19), the Bucks and Jazz, respectively, still won more than 48 games.

 So, how does any of this affect Nic Claxton?
-Well, to put it simply, there is no way that the Brooklyn Nets put together a 48-win season with their current roster unless Ben Simmons miraculously returns to the player he was a few years ago and a handful of other things happen in their favor.
+Well, to put it simply, there is no way that the Brooklyn Nets will put together a 48-win season with their current roster unless Ben Simmons miraculously returns to the player he was a few years ago and a handful of other things happen in their favor.

 Let’s imagine that the Nets somehow finish as a top-four team in the Eastern Conference, which is likely what it would take for them to scrape together 48 or more wins: Can Nic Claxton hold off Jaren Jackson Jr., Walker Kessler, Brook Lopez, Victor Wembanyama, Chet Holmgren, Anthony Davis, Rudy Gobert, Giannis Antetokounmpo, Evan Mobley, and Bam Adebayo for the DPOY award?